 We know that children learn through experiences.
 Engineering, by its nature, is an inquiry-based pedagogical strategy that promotes learning across all subjects.
 Through the engagement in engineering lessons, our students are introduced to everyday applications of science, technology, and math.
 Our teachers use various resources, such as Teach Engineering Curriculum for K-12 Teachers, to plan lessons that will “improve students’ understanding of fundamental concepts in a way that capitalizes upon their design, visualization, creativity, and teamwork skills.”

 St. Anne offers a diverse curriculum in music, art, and drama throughout the school aimed at creating musical and dramatic fluency and literacy in all students.
-Beginning in Preschool, students are actively involved in the “Arts” program.
+Students are actively involved in the “Arts” program.
 They attend weekly music class during which they develop a love and appreciation for rhythm, musical intonation, and lyrics.
 Through art lessons, they experience of a variety of mediums of to enhance the development of fine motor skills and creativity.
-The drama curriculum begins with preschoolers acting out fairy tales and creating puppet shows through dramatic play.
 During the elementary years, students are challenged with more intense drama instruction and even have the opportunity to participate in the major school productions.

 St. Anne School believes in the importance of problem solving skills in the 21st century.
 Pattern blocks, unit cubes, and other hands-on activities are used beginning in preschool to develop fundamental math concepts and provide opportunities for students to develop a sense of pattern, to sort and classify, to categorize, and to think logically.
 Beginning in Kindergarten, students use the McGraw-Hill My Math series, which was ranked the #1 math series in the state of South Carolina.
 In the early elementary years, our students develop a solid foundation in the language and basic concepts of mathematics.
 A multi-sensory approach is used to teach and build on previous learning.
 Students are challenged to use higher order thinking skills, and extension and enrichment activities are naturally incorporated into each lesson.
 In-class guided practice and independent homework practice are provided so that students achieve mastery of each skill.
 Our students benefit from the focus on basic facts in elementary school while developing problem solving skills in all strands of mathematics.